open-logic/open-logic/doc/base/clock_crossing_principles.md

 set_max_delay -from [get_clocks <dst-clock>] to [get_clocks <src-clock>] -datapath_only <period-of-faster-clock>
 ```

+**Note:** For Intel Quartus, manual constraints are required because automatic constraining (scoped constraints) is not supported by Quartus.

-**Note: ** For using *Open Logic* from Verilog, manual constraints are required.
+**Note:** For using *Open Logic* from Verilog, manual constraints are required.
 Automatic constraining currently only works for VHDL.

 ### Automatic Constraining